 Do you recommend painting or staining a deck?

 It is generally recommended to either paint or stain a deck and this comes down to personal preference.
-This is not essential however for good quality hardwood species.
-There is a growing trend actually, to let the hardwood naturally age with the timber “greying off”.
+This is not absolutely essential for high quality hardwood species.
+Actually there is a growing trend, to let the hardwood naturally age with the timber “greying off”.

 How long does Council approval take?